-Tip: There are many places in the Dolomites where half-board (breakfast and dinner) is a necessity.
-Given that Hotel Angelo Engel is located in the town center of Ortisei, we recommend skipping dinner at the hotel.
+There are many places in the Dolomites where half-board (breakfast and dinner) is a necessity.
+Given that Hotel Angelo Engel is located in the town center of Ortisei, we recommend skipping dinner at this hotel.
 There are plenty of dining options in town.

 Hotel Angelo Engel Summer Activities

 - Take the Resciesa Funicular up to the Resciesa plateau.
 From here, you have a few options.
 You can circuit the plateau, hike to Brogles Hütte and Seceda, descend to Ortisei via Val d’Anna, or even hike the Troi Paian trail to St. Jacob’s church on route to Ortisei.